intarchboard/nomcom-description/iab-nomcom-description.md

 The typical time commitment for the IAB Chair is three days a week, and this position may require more travel.
 The IAB Chair is an ex officio member of the IESG and must devote time to IESG meetings including a yearly retreat, which is often but not always adjacent to the IAB retreat.
-The IAB selects its chair every year and it would be beneficial for the Nomcom to consider one or more candidates who are qualified for/interested in serving as chair.

-IAB members may be called upon by ADs to do reviews of specialized documents and other tasks, potentially adding to those numbers.
+The IESG may call upon IAB members to aid in the evaluation of new work in the IETF by reviewing documents and charters, acting as IAB Shepherds for a BOF, and other tasks, potentially adding to those numbers.

 IAB members should plan to arrive at IETF meetings at or before the start of the meeting